Leokayasen/StackSpace/README.md

 With StackSpace, you have both regular chats, and sharable workspaces with full IDE features.

 ### Can I contribute?
-As of Feb 22, this project is only maintained and developed by myself.\
+As of July 30, this project is only maintained and developed by myself.\
 I have, however, decided to keep this project open source as stated below.

 This means anyone can contribute and help expand this project.

 You are also welcome to "sponsor" the project through the Patreon linked to the repository.

+This project is currently in `v2-ALPHA` phase, with a complete redesign and remake in progress.

 - - -